d3/d3-dispatch/README.md

 <a name="on" href="#on">#</a> dispatch.<b>on</b>(<i>type</i>[, <i>callback</i>])

 Adds, removes or gets an *callback* of the specified *type*.

 The *type* is a string, such as "start" or "end".
+To register multiple callbacks for the same type, the type may be followed by an optional namespace, such as `"click.foo"` and `"click.bar"`.
+You can remove all registered callbacks for a given namespace by saying `dispatch.on(".foo", null)`.

 If a *callback* is specified, it is registered for the specified *type*.
 If a callback was already registered for the same type, the existing callback is removed before the new callback is added.
-To register multiple callbacks for the same type, the type may be followed by an optional namespace, such as `"click.foo"` and `"click.bar"`.
-You can remove all registered callbacks for a given namespace by saying `dispatch.on(".foo", null)`.
-If *callback* is not specified, returns the currently-assigned callback for the specified *type*, if any.
+If *callback* is not specified, returns the current callback for the specified *type*, if any.
 The specified *callback* is invoked with the context and arguments specified by the caller; see [dispatch.*type*](#type).

 <a name="type" href="#type">#</a> dispatch.<b>*type*</b>(<i>arguments…</i>)